WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-25-deploy-kubernetes-azure-devops.md

 <script src="https://gist.github.com/WolfgangOfner/0e0aface6080032999c0e74dbdf96a8c.js"></script>

-## Shortcommings of my Implementation
+## Shortcomings of my Implementation

 This implementation is more a proof of concept than a best practice.
 In a real-world project, you should use different stages, for example, build, deploy-test, and deploy-prod.
 Right now, every build (if it's not a pull request) deploys to test and prod.
 Usually, you want some tests or checks after the test deployment.
 The pipeline is also getting quite long and it would be nice to move different parts to different files using templates.